trevorhuang1/csp_blog/_posts/2023-11-27-Internet_IPYNB_2_.md

 ## Conclusion
 In summary, the internet is a dynamic and ever-evolving network that plays a crucial role in our daily lives.
 Understanding its basic components and functionalities is essential for navigating the digital landscape effectively.

+# Summary:
+- Devices communicate with each other through 7 layers known as the OSI model
+- Data packets are packets of data which contains information about the data within